My Boy Jack (May15 – May 24, 2025)

 Type: Comedy Drama

-Audience Target: Age 12+, Mild adult themes
+Audience Target: Age 12+, Mild adult themes, coarse language

 Run Time: 2 Hours, 20 Minutes